Bt William Bronchick Real Estate Mentor

-The Feasibility of Using a Delaware Series LLC in Other States
+The Feasibility of Using a Delaware Series LLC in Other States for Real Estate Investing

 The Series LLC, while not available in every state, can be used in other states if properly done.
 This article discusses the feasibility in particular of using a Delaware Series LLC in other states that don’t have a Series LLC statute.

 The series LLC is a form of a limited liability company that provides liability protection across multiple “series”, each of which is theoretically protected from liabilities arising from the other series.
 It is similar to a parent/subsidiary structure, such as GM and it’s various brands.
 For a real estate investor with 3 properties, protecting the equity would require that each property would be owned by a separate LLC, all three LLCs being owned by a master LLC.
 In other words, each LLC is a single member, with the sole member being the Master LLC.
 This would require forming four entities and filing annual reports and documentation for the four entities.